CenterForDigitalHumanities/TPEN3/pages/roadmap.md

   likely there will be some similar interfaces in the future.
 For the Beta, a single tool offering a preview of the transcription and the ability to navigate the page by clicking on a text line is sufficient.

+These changes should all be saved in the Page and Layer objects, which are `Annotation Collection`s and `Annotation Page`s annotated onto the `Canvas` and `Manifest` objects.
+All these also belong in RERUM, which is our first big push to make TPEN 3.0 more interoperable.
+In the future, these interactions may be more complicated, with a caching layer or sockets to keep from hammering RERUM with minor updates, so anything we are doing now should include at least a minor abstraction to allow for that.